 Since JMeter was developed with Java, it can run in any kind of machine having Java virtual machine installed.
 It can simulate different types of requests on any kind of databases, FTP, HTTP, HTTPS, and other servers.

-In this tutorial, you will learn the step by step process for downloading and installing JMeter on windows environment along with the methods of writing the first JMeter test.
+Here is a step by step guide for downloading and installing JMeter on windows environment to get started with JMeter along with the methods of writing the first JMeter test.

 - Go to the command prompt.